 - Screw the lid onto the jar and allow it to sit in the refrigerator for at least 24 hours before eating.
 Enjoy within a week.

 Don’t forget to download your copy of the e-book over on Amazon.
-You’ll find instructions for making tulsi extract and glycerite to stock your home apothecary, lots of details for growing tulsi in your herb garden, and five more easy and delicious recipes to make with your homegrown tulsi.
+You’ll find instructions for making tulsi extract and glycerite to stock your home apothecary, and lots of details for growing tulsi in your herb garden.
+I’ve also included five more easy and delicious recipes to make with your homegrown tulsi.

 In case you missed it, I posted another recipe from the book yesterday.
 Be sure to check it out – it’s a recipe for a tulsi tumeric latte!